-Darius Rucker loves his hometown of Charleston, South Carolina and he’s more than happy to talk about the great places to eat in and around the city.
-He likes to take his kids to Page’s Okra Grill where he gets the corned beef hash every time.
+Darius Rucker, the writer and singer behind "It Won't Be Like This For Long," loves his hometown of Charleston, South Carolina and he's more than happy to talk about the great places to eat in and around the city.
+He likes to take his kids to Page's Okra Grill where he gets the corned beef hash every time.
 Rucker told Garden & Gun that the cooking at the restaurant is the kind of food he grew up on and reminds him of his grandmother.

 For dinner, he and his wife Beth head to what he calls the best restaurant in Charleston: FIG. There, Rucker sticks to another beloved dish.
 He says, "My absolute favorite meal in Charleston is an appetizer there: the gnocchi bolognese."

-Tim McGraw has frequently talked about one of his favorite foods to cook, chicken and dumplings.
-It’s the recipe he credits for winning over his wife, Faith Hill.
-But chicken and dumplings isn’t all McGraw likes to cook.
-He’s pretty handy with barbecue, too, a skill that was unexpectedly highlighted during his oldest daughter’s first date.
+Tim McGraw, singer of "My Little Girl," has frequently talked about one of his favorite foods to cook, chicken and dumplings.
+It's the recipe he credits for winning over his wife, Faith Hill.
+But chicken and dumplings aren't all McGraw likes to cook.
+He's pretty handy with barbecue, too, a skill that was unexpectedly highlighted during his oldest daughter's first date.

 McGraw and Hill told the story of their daughter Grace's very first date on The Tonight Show Starring Jimmy Fallon.
 McGraw wanted her date to stop by the house so he could "look him in the eye."
 Apparently, he forgot about the meeting and when the young man showed up, he found McGraw fixing food for a big barbecue, holding a knife and wearing a white apron covered in blood.

-The country singer with three kids believes that it’s not so much about what you eat, but who you eat with.
-He told People that while his favorite food is Mexican, he’ll eat whatever is available.
-“Food and beverages are all about community — about sharing it with friends and family.
-I can get by on just about anything as long as I have good company to break bread with.”
+The country singer, easily a favorite country music dad, has three kids and believes that it's not so much about what you eat, but who you eat with.
+He told People that while his favorite food is Mexican, he'll eat whatever is available.
+"Food and beverages are all about community -- about sharing it with friends and family.
+I can get by on just about anything as long as I have good company to break bread with."

-Granger Smith now has three kids with his wife Amber and all three of them have made cameo appearances in some of him music videos.
+Favorite country music dad Granger Smith now has three kids with his wife Amber and all three of them have made cameo appearances in some of his music videos.
 A proud Texan, Smith notes that chicken fried steak would be the one meal he could eat for the rest of his life and tells Taste of Country that his hangover cure is Whataburger.
-One of the songs off his latest album is called “Home Cooked Meal.”
+One of the songs off his latest album is called "Home Cooked Meal."